 - Characteristics – From the gumline to the edge, they sculpt the bonding to restore the shape, size, and characteristics of your teeth.

 - Gloss and translucency – Gloss and translucency in teeth vary with each person.
 And there can be variations in a single tooth.
-Dr. Finley or Dr. Henderson will manipulate dental bonding to replicate the appearance of your natural teeth.
+Dr. Finley, Dr. Henderson, or Dr. Coughran will manipulate dental bonding to replicate the appearance of your natural teeth.

 The photos below are an example of how dental bonding can be matched so well that you can’t see where the bonding begins or ends.
 It blends with the natural tooth.